xmubeta/aws-glue-libs-docker/README.md

 # aws-glue-libs-docker
 Run Glue job locally with docker for AWS China Region particularly because the current version of aws-glue-libs(https://github.com/awslabs/aws-glue-libs) does not support China Region.

+This is based on the image amazon/aws-glue-libs:glue_libs_3.0.0_image_01.

 ## Pre-requisite